 GPS (Graduation Planning System), along with the correct catalog, should be utilized by students for all of their educational planning.
 Students can monitor their progress toward a degree or certificate and view missing requirements with the GPS audit, which is accessible through MyMotlow.
+Semester One (6 credit hours)

-• ECON 2100 - Principles of Macroeconomics 3 sem hrs cr

-• MATH 1630 - Finite Mathematics 3 sem hrs cr
+- ECON 2100 Principles of Macroeconomics 3 sem hrs cr - MATH 1630 Finite Mathematics 3 sem hrs cr